Koreans in Japan: Pre-modern era

-While some families today can ultimately trace their ancestry to Korean immigrants, they were absorbed into Japanese society and are not considered a distinct group.
-The same is applicable to those families descended from Koreans who entered Japan in subsequent pre-modern periods.
+While some families can currently trace their ancestry back to pre-modern Korean immigrants, many families were absorbed into Japanese society and as a result, they are not considered a distinct group.
+The same is applicable to those families which are descended from Koreans who entered Japan in subsequent periods of pre-modern Japanese history.
 Trade with Korea continued to modern times, with Japan also periodically receiving missions from Korea, though this activity was often limited to specific ports.